appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 Following the above process you can successfully SAVE and create filter from template.

-## Working with Custom Filter
+## Working with Runtime Filter

-You can create the Dynamic Custom Filter for performing specific integration operations.
+You can create the Dynamic Runtime Filter for performing specific integration operations.
 However, you cannot execute from this section.
 The **Custom Filter** functionality on this area will only allow you to Create, View and Delete.

-The filters created can be also be viewed in the **Execute with Custom Action filter** area.
+The filters created can be also be viewed in the **Execute with Runtime filter** area.
 For more Details, [Click Here.](/processflow/User-Defined-Dynamic-Filter/#implementing-dynamic-custom-filter)

 ![customfilternormal](\staticfiles\processflow\media\customfilternormal.PNG)